Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 ## **Assessing Demand for the Product or Service**

 How to Validate Market Demand for Your Startup Idea
 Assessing demand ensures enough people are willing and able to buy your product, validating its market potential.
 This process involves using tools like Google Trends, keyword research, and competitor analysis to confirm interest.
-For example, rising searches for “parental control apps” indicate demand.
+For example, rising searches for "parental control apps" indicate demand.
 Surveys and MVPs further test willingness to pay and feature preferences.
 Assessing demand prevents investing in unviable ideas, informs pricing and marketing strategies, and attracts investors by proving market fit.
 This data-driven approach ensures your business targets a sustainable, profitable audience.

 ### **Start with Market Research**